Docker Deep Dive - Nigel Poulton - E-Book

 The important thing to know is that all Docker containers work on Kubernetes.

-Check out these resources if you need to learn Kubernetes:
+Check out these books if you need to learn Kubernetes:

-Quick Start Kubernetes: This is ~100 pages and will get you up-to-speed with Kubernetes in one day!The Kubernetes Book.
+Quick Start Kubernetes: This is ~100 pages and will get you up-to-speed with Kubernetes in a single day!The Kubernetes Book.
 This is the ultimate book for mastering Kubernetes.

-I update both books annually to ensure they’re up-to-date with the latest and greatest developments in the cloud native ecosystem, including WebAssembly.
+I update both books annually to ensure they’re up-to-date with the latest and greatest developments in the cloud native ecosystem.

 Chapter Summary

-We used to live in a world where every time the business needed a new application, we had to buy a brand-new server.
-VMware came along and allowed us to drive more value out of new and existing servers.
-However, following the success of VMware and hypervisors came a newer, more efficient, and portable virtualization technology called containers.
+We used to live in a world where every business application needed a dedicated, overpowered server.
+VMware came along and allowed us to run multiple applications on new and existing servers.
+However, following the success of VMware and hypervisors, a newer, more efficient, and portable virtualization technology called containers came along.
 However, containers were complex and hard to implement until Docker came along and made them easy.
-WebAssembly is powering a third wave of cloud computing, but Docker and the container ecosystem are evolving to work with WebAssembly, and the book has an entire chapter dedicated to Docker and WebAssembly.
+Wasm and AI are powering new innovations, and the Docker ecosystem is evolving to work with both.
+The book has entire chapters dedicated to working with AI apps and Wasm apps on Docker.

 2: Docker and container-related standards and projects